Santa Cristina Gela: Architecture

-Stately house belonging to the Albanian noble Muzaka family, it was the seat of the Municipality of Santa Cristina Gela.
+Is the mansion belonging to the Albanian noble Muzaka family, it was the seat of the Municipality of Santa Cristina Gela.
 It has been declared of historical interest and has recently been restored.
 It is of simple construction with two floors above ground, the façade on Largo Musacchia Street is simple, consisting of four doors with round arches and four balconies on the upper floor, and is rhythmically marked vertically by gray downspouts, while horizontally it is enclosed by a frame formed by the drips of the tiles.
 In the lower part of the block above the Magaseno house and in continuation of the Musacchia houses there is a small terrace with railings and masonry columns from which the rural landscape is visible.
 It currently houses the municipal library and is the venue for cultural events.

 Food

 Santa Cristina Gela is a traditional agricultural and culinary producing village, its production of wood cooked bread is famed and is exported to the adjacent municipalities.
-Other local products are the cheeses- (gjizë, udhos, and kashkaval, Milanizë is also a local favourite.
-Sweets, such as the famous "kanojët" and meat from local farms (particularly the sausage with fennel seeds- likëngë).
+Other local products are the cheeses- (gjizë, udhos, and kashkaval, milanizë is also a local favourite).
+Sweets, such as "kanojët" and meat from local farms (particularly the sausage with fennel seeds- likëngë).

 Language

-Linguistically Santa Cristina Gela's native population utilise translanguaging as their dominant language practice, drawing on the Arbërisht, Sicilian and Italian languages.
+Linguistically Santa Cristina Gela's native population utilise translanguaging as their dominant language practice, drawing on the Arbërisht Albanian, Sicilian and the Italian language.
 The younger generations receive no schooling in their language and there is no media coverage, and unlike in Piana degli Albanesi there is no linguistic landscape; meaning no visibility and salience of the language on public and commercial signs in the village.

 Toponyms

-The longstanding presence of the arbëresh language is evident in the rural toponymy, which apart from a few macro toponyms in Siculo-Arabic are almost all in Arberesh:
+The longstanding presence of the arbëresh language is evident in the rural toponymy, which apart from a few macro toponyms in Siculo-Arabic are almost all in Arbëresh of Albanian etymology: